Hachette Learning Logo

 Ofsted's 'Best Start in Life’ review prioritises Communication and language as one of the three ‘prime areas' in the Early Years Foundation Stage (EYFS), alongside physical development (gross motor skills and fine motor skills) and personal, social and emotional development (PSED).
 These are crucial to children's learning and their later success in education and life, with the EYFS programme stating that "the development of children's spoken language underpins all 7 areas of learning and development", including literacy, mathematics, understanding the world, and expressive arts and design.

-As Oftsed emphasises the importance of 'school readiness', Early Years providers are under more pressure than ever to deliver high quality provision, despite challenges such as growing numbers of children with developmental delays, additional learning needs, and the ongoing impact of the pandemic on children’s social, emotional and mental wellbeing.
+As Ofsted emphasises the importance of 'school readiness', Early Years providers are under more pressure than ever to deliver high-quality provision, despite challenges such as growing numbers of children with developmental delays, additional learning needs, and the ongoing impact of the pandemic on children’s social, emotional and mental wellbeing.

 Our mission